 For people who already have developed heart risk factors, a Mediterranean diet with extra nuts and more olive oil may improve certain heart risk.
-This is according to a new study from Spain that claims that the Mediterranean diet is the ideal diet.
-This diet emphasizes health fats and vegetables, legumes, and lean protein like fish.
+According to a new study from Spain, the Mediterranean diet is the ideal diet.
+This diet emphasizes healthy fats and vegetables, legumes, and lean protein like fish.

-This study last five years and the researchers wanted to see if by consuming a Mediterranean-style diet, it would help with metabolic syndrome without anyone dieting or changing their lifestyle.
-Metabolic syndrome has a group of risk factors including: high blood pressure, high blood sugar, or low levels of HDL (good) cholesterol and high levels of LDL (bad) cholesterol.
+For a study that lasted five years, researchers tested if consuming a Mediterranean-style diet would help with metabolic syndrome without dieting or changing their lifestyle.
+Metabolic syndrome has a group of risk factors including high blood pressure, high blood sugar, or low levels of HDL (good) cholesterol and high levels of LDL (bad) cholesterol.
 People who have at least three of these symptoms are at risk of developing cardiovascular disease and diabetes.
 Currently, there are about 25% of adults around the world who has this syndrome and about 1/3 of Americans.

-The researchers came up with the idea to just look at the mediterranean diet alone with no other changes in lifestyle because of data the researchers had analyzed data from a larger trail.
-The larger trail had participants of age 55 or older who had a high risk of heart disease.
+The researchers came up with the idea to just look at the Mediterranean diet alone with no other changes in lifestyle because of data the researchers had analyzed data from a larger experiment.
+The larger experiment had participants of age 55 or older who had a high risk of heart disease.
 These participants were assigned randomly to one of three diets.
 The three diets included: a Mediterranean diet supplemented with additional extra-virgin olive oil, a Mediterranean diet supplemented with nuts, or a low-fat diet.
-This larger trail suggested that there was a link between consuming extra olive oil and loss of the abdominal fat and lower blood sugar levels.
+This experiment suggested that there was a link between consuming extra olive oil and loss of the abdominal fat and lower blood sugar levels.

 In the current study, there were 5,801 participants.
-Almost 2/3 of the participants had metabolic syndrome at the start of the study.
-2,094 participants developed metabolic syndrome during the study.
-During the first three years of the study, the researchers saw no change in differences among the groups.
+Almost 2/3 of the participants had metabolic syndrome at the start of the study and 2,094 participants developed the metabolic syndrome during the study.
+During the first three years, the researchers saw no change in differences among the groups.
 But after five years, the researchers saw that the participants who were a part of the Mediterranean-diet groups were more likely to have lost some belly fat and have lower blood sugar levels.

-The results of the study show that 30% of those on the mediterranean who had metabolic syndrome at the start of the study, no longer had metabolic syndrome by the end of the study.
+The results show that 30% of those on the Mediterranean who had metabolic syndrome at the start of the study, no longer had metabolic syndrome by the end of the study.